portellam/deploy-VFIO/README.md

 Please review your system's specifications and resources.
 Check BIOS/UEFI for Virtualization support (AMD IOMMU or Intel VT-d).

-**VFIO Setup** is not guaranteed to work with all machines, including Laptop PCs, or machines with less-than-favorable IOMMU groups, etc.
-Review logfiles for insight to complete your setup.
+Review logfiles for insight to complete your installation, should 'VFIO-Setup' or any components of 'VFIO-Setup' fail to complete installation.

 I will try to answer any questions you may have here.
 Otherwise, please refer to community forums and guides for any help.